Sport and Exercise Science Extended Degree - BSc (Hons)

 Why study this course?

 This four-year course includes a foundation year (Year 0), providing an alternative route into higher education if you don't have the traditional qualifications or can't meet the entry requirements for an undergraduate degree.
-This extended degree in Sport and Exercise Science is delivered in partnership with City and Islington College and will give you an understanding of theoretical and practical skills in a highly supportive environment.
+This extended degree in Sport and Exercise Science is delivered in partnership with City and Islington College and provides the theoretical knowledge and practical skills you need to succeed.

 The course programme is run by experienced staff and is carefully designed to be supportive and motivating and to build confidence and academic ability as well as an understanding of what academic study involves.
-All teaching will be held at London Metropolitan University.
-Year 0 will be taught by City and Islington staff and your subsequent years will be delivered by teaching staff from London Met.
+Year 0 will be delivered City and Islington staff and your subsequent years will be delivered by teaching staff from London Met.
+The majority of teaching in Year 0 will take place at City and Islington College’s Centre for Applied Science near The Angel, although the Anatomy and Physiology module will be taught at London Met.

 The foundation year of this course is designed to provide the fundamental knowledge base in key disciplines, such as anatomy, physiology, sport and exercise science, research skills, psychology and coaching.